Modeling sequence-space exploration and emergence of epistatic signals in protein evolution: Methods

 The aligned amino-acid sequences from \cite{fantini2020protein} were kindly provided by the authors prior to publication, and can also be found at http://laboratoriobiologia.sns.it/supplementary-mbe-2019/.
 The raw sequencing reads are available at the National Centre for Biotechnology Information Sequence Read Archive (SRA) with accession code PRJNA528665 (http://www.ncbi.nlm.nih.gov/sra/PRJNA528665).
 Amino-acid sequences with more than $6$ gaps were discarded as a quality control to remove sequences with lower quality.

 \cite{stiffler2020protein} ran two experiments using the PSE-1 beta-lactamase and the AAC6 acetyltransferase as starting wildtypes.
-Aligned sequencing reads from the last round of the two experiments can be found at https://github.com/sanderlab/3Dseq.
+Aligned sequencing reads from the last round of the two experiments (translated into amino-acid sequences) can be found at https://github.com/sanderlab/3Dseq.
 The raw sequencing reads are available at the National Centre for Biotechnology Information Sequence Read Archive (SRA) with accession code PRJNA578762 (http://www.ncbi.nlm.nih.gov/sra/PRJNA578762).

 Our models are built for the Pfam-annotated positions using the corresponding Pfam domains PF13354 (Beta-lactamase2) and PF00583 (Acetyltransf$\_$1).
 We re-aligned the wildtype sequence using the hmmalign command from the HMMer software suite \cite{eddy2011accelerated} and profile Hidden Markov Models (pHMM) downloaded from Pfam \cite{mistry2021pfam}.
 We then removed from the experimental MSA all columns corresponding to non-matched states of the wildtype sequence.